malloydata/malloydata.github.io/src/patterns/dim_index.md

 ## Index For filtering queries

 Indexes can be used find the best way to filter a dataset.
 For example supposed we'd like to find 'SANTA CRUZ' in the dataset, but we don't quite know how to filter for it.
 In a UI you might imagine that you type 'SANTA' and let have suggestons for values that might be appropriate.
-In the top results we can see that 'SANTA CRUZ' is both a `city` and a `county`..
+In the results we can see that top value, 'SANTA ROSA', appears as county on 26 rows in the table.
+We can also see that 'SANTA CRUZ' is both a `city` and a `county`..

 ```malloy
 --! {"isRunnable": true, "isPaginationEnabled": true, "size": "medium", "pageSize":5000}